-(4) This column represents YUM's annual allocations to the LRP.

-(5) This column reports the total amount of other benefits provided, none of which individually exceeded the greater of \$25,000 or 10% of the total amount of these benefits and the perquisites and other personal benefits shown in column (b) for the NEO.
+- (4) This column represents YUM's annual allocations to the LRP. - (5) This column reports the total amount of other benefits provided.
+Other than for certain benefits of Ms. Wat described below, none of the other benefits individually exceeded the greater of \$25,000 or 10% of the total amount of these other benefits and the perquisites and other personal benefits shown in column (b) for the NEO.
 These other benefits include mobility premiums, transportation benefits, home leave expenses and tax preparation assistance.
 For Mr. Pant, these other benefits also include the housing allowance associated with his position as CEO of the China Division.
+Ms. Wat received a mobility premium of \$120,000 and a housing allowance of \$127,037, each of which exceeds 10% of the sum total amount of other benefits and the perquisites and other personal benefits that she received.